Francisca de Gazmira: Role in the christianization of La Palma

+Role in the conquest of La Palma

+Although the conquest of La Palma ended in 1493, Gazmira played an important role in the previous processes.
+Her influence among the Guanche leaders facilitated mediation and dialogue with the Castilian conquerors.
 Francisca's role as a mediator between the indigenous people and the Castilians began in 1491.
 At that time, she was sent along with Catalina Palmesa by the authorities of Gran Canaria on a ship to La Palma to bring back a group of twenty Benahoaritas who had been unjustly captured.

-Later, Francisca was sent back to La Palma in the spring of 1492 by the governor of Gran Canaria, Francisco Maldonado, and the provisor of the Canary Islands, Pedro de Valdés, to negotiate with various factions that had requested to become Christians.
-Francisca managed to win over five chieftains, took them with her to Gran Canaria, and there they were baptised.
+Around 1491 or 1492, the Christianized Francisca arrived in La Palma, sent by the governor of Gran Canaria, Francisco Maldonado, and the provisor of the Canary Islands, Pedro de Valdés, to talk with the island's Guanches lords, in response to a previous request from some of them to become Christians.
+Francisca fulfilled her mission and took five of them to Gran Canaria where they signed a pact of submission with the governor and were baptized in the Cathedral of Las Palmas.
 They were later returned to La Palma on condition that they would maintain peace in their territories, which freed them from slave raids.
+When Captain Alonso Fernández de Lugo arrived with his conquering troops at the end of 1492, most of the other lords surrendered peacefully.

+Her role in the conquest of the Canary Islands is already described in contemporary sources like in the 1506 Reforma del Repartimiento de Tenerife, by the lawyer Ortiz de Zárate.

 Indigenous rights activism

+Gazmira is remembered for her opposition to the enslavement of the Guanches.
+After the conquest of the island, illegal sales of aborigines as slaves to the Iberian Peninsula took place.
+Gazmira became the defender of her people, traveling to the court of the Catholic Monarchs to denounce this situation.

 In 1494 appeared before the Catholic Monarchs to complain about the savagery of the conquest led by Fernández de Lugo.
 The monarchs intervened and reduced Fernández de Lugo's power.
 She also sent letters to monarchs complaining about the existence of mass slave sales and managed to get more than 3,000 slaves returned to the islands after being sold in Jerez.